kmizu/nson/README.md

 # nson

-NSON is a object notation that is not a JSON but alike JSON.

 NSON is a new object notation like JSON and unlike JSON.
-NSON is strict superset of JSON and differ from JSON in that NObject doesn't require any comma as a separator character.
+NSON is strict superset of JSON and differ from JSON in that NSON doesn't require any comma as a separator character.

-For example, the following example, including several properties, doesn't have any comma:
+For example, the following example, including several properties of an object, doesn't have any comma:

 ```js
 {"name": "Kota Mizushima" "age": 33
   "like" : ["Scala" "Haskell" "Nemerle" "Rust"]}
 ```

-This repository provides a parser of NSON.

 ## Usage